Pressure Data-Driven Variational Multiscale Reduced Order Models: Numerical Results

 In the least squares problems \eqref{opt_problem} and \eqref{opt_problem2}, the number of singular values retained in the truncated SVD is optimized with respect to the error metric expressed in \eqref{error_metric}.
 The trend of the error metric for different values of $R$ and $R_c$ is displayed in Figure \ref{metric_varyingR}.
 For both the unconstrained and constrained cases the error metric has a similar trend with $R$ or $R_c$.
 Increasing values of $R$ improves the solution of the reduced system with respect to the standard case until a minimum in the error metric is reached; too large values of $R$ lead to a divergence of the reduced solution with respect to the high-fidelity result.
 In all the numerical simulations presented in the article, the optimal value of singular values is used to build the correction terms.

-Another important observation is that the selected $R$ value optimizes the error of the velocity field, but not the difference with respect to the exact correction.
-Thus, it can provide better results than the exact correction.
+Another important observation is that the selected $R$ value optimizes the error of the velocity field \RA{with respect to the projection of the full order field.
+Hence, $R$ is chosen \emph{a posteriori} such that the velocity solution of the dynamical system is as accurate as possible.} Thus, \RA{it does not optimize the error with respect to the exact correction and} it can provide better results than the exact correction.
 Using the terminology in section VI.A of \cite{ahmed2021closures}, \emph{model regression} is utilized to determine the model form of the correction terms, whereas \emph{trajectory regression} is used to determine the optimal parameters in these model forms.